MEET & CONFER CHECKLIST FOR LITIGATION PARALEGALS

 - Whether the parties will enter into an agreement on inadvertent production.

-We provide e-discovery training specifically focused on how a litigation paralegal can have a huge impact on managing e-discovery projects.
+We provide ediscovery training specifically focused on how a litigation paralegal can have a huge impact on managing all of the phases of ediscovery projects.
 Learn more about the E-discovery Paralegal Boot Camp.